Aurigny: Recent history

 After ten years of competition with Blue Islands on the Jersey – Guernsey inter-island route, in March 2014 Aurigny signed a codeshare agreement with that airline pertaining to Jersey – Guernsey inter-island services.
 The deal, which marked the cessation of Aurigny flights from Jersey for the first time since 1969, saw Blue Islands take over all flying on the route and Aurigny oversee ground-handling of Blue Islands flights in Guernsey.
 Each airline sold 50% of available seats, and the contract was initially signed for two years.
 In January 2016, Aurigny and Blue Islands announced the contract for the codeshare would not be renewed, after Blue Islands became a franchise partner with Flybe and restrictions on the latter's inter-island operation were lifted by the States of Guernsey the previous year.

 In April 2015, Aurigny acquired an ATR 42-500 on dry lease from Nordic Aviation Capital for use on London City – Guernsey services, and as a back-up aircraft.
 In December of that year, Aurigny announced a new year-round route from Guernsey to Leeds Bradford (commencing 27 May 2016), and a summer seasonal service to Norwich (commencing 14 May 2016), using its ATR 42 and ATR 72 aircraft.
 In February 2016, Aurigny announced that it would operate a summer seasonal service from Guernsey to Barcelona, to be operated by its Embraer 195 over four weekends from 23 July to 13 August 2016.
 Additionally, it applied to operate a summer seasonal service between Guernsey and London Luton from March 2017.

 In November 2015, the States of Guernsey agreed to recapitalise Aurigny's holding company, Cabernet Ltd, by paying off £25m of existing and expected debt.
 The airline signed a Memorandum of Understanding with the States of Guernsey and the States of Alderney, putting in place a system of communication between the three parties as well as a basic service level agreement, in February 2016.

+Aurigny announced new accessibility initiatives as of October 2024, including improved aisle seats, armrests, and ramps.
+The updates aim to create a more accommodating travel experience for passengers of different abilities.

+In August 2025, a routine flight from Guernsey to Manchester gained significant attention on the flight-tracking platform Flightradar24.
+Operated as GR678, it became the most tracked flight on the site during that period, with over 1.3 million users monitoring it simultaneously.
+This surge in interest placed the flight among the most tracked flights so far on Flightradar24.